shahidzain67/interactive_cv_site/README.md

   - Add sprites

 - Fix downstairs
-  - add animated sprites above items that can be interacted with
+  - add animated sprites above items that can be interacted with rather than static elements
   - Add keyboard control
+  - Smoother text output if possible